NSLS-II-LIX/py4xs/docs/scan.md

 ```

 `de` defines the detectors as in solution scattering. `Nphi` specifies the number of azimuthal
-angles (evenly spaced) to be used for pre-processing that generates the $q$-$\phi$ maps, as sepcified by `pre_proc`.
+angles (evenly spaced) to be used for pre-processing that generates the $q$-$\phi$ maps, as specified by `pre_proc`.
 The `replace_path` argument
-is necessary since currently the hdf files for raw data must be moved to the proposal directory manually.
+is necessary since currently the hdf5 files for raw data must be moved to the proposal directory manually.

 Next we connect the `h5xs_scan` to the raw data files and import the metadata from the scans that produced the raw data: